-Researchers told ABC 5 their primary focus centered around every day movements made by employees.
-Using video game technology – the namely the Xbox Kinect video camera – researchers installed the technology in patient rooms and began by watching workers go about their day.
+Researchers told ABC 5 that their primary focus centered around every day movements made by employees.
+Using video game technology, the namely the Xbox Kinect video camera, researchers installed the technology in patient rooms and began by watching workers go about their day.

 From there, ABC 5 reported that researchers were notified of incorrect movements by way of monitors attached to nursing home employees, providing feedback to workers to help reinforce safe movement techniques.

 Nursing homes and assisted living facilities are considered more dangerous than other industries for a number of reasons.
 Not only are nurses and nurses' aides on their feet for long hours, but due to frequent contact with patients, co-workers and equipment, they are also exposed to hazardous situations every day.

 The following represent some of the most common accidents sustained by personal care facility workers:

 - Needle and puncture wound injuries.

 With workers at risk of sprains, strains, broken bones and other serious injuries, it's critical that nursing home facility employees, and employers alike, take every step necessary to prevent injuries.
 A failure to do so could result in a workplace injury or a complex claim requiring legal assistance from an experienced attorney.